top of page

 Students who can express connections to history find meaning in their writing.
 With support from teachers, students can create a personal narrative, reflecting their authentic selves.

 • This contest takes place at the beginning of each school year.
-Inform your students of the essay contest, during the first weeks of the school year.
+Inform your students of the writing contest during the first weeks of school.

 • Set apart a one-hour time to allow students to write their essay.
 This essay should not be a polished homework assignment, but rather a language sample opportunity with a one-hour time limit (see rules).